mshagirov/cell-migration-code/README.md

 # Code for Cell Migration Classifiers
-> Classifier predicts probability of migration of a cell based on an image of a cell
+> Image-based classifiers for predicting probability of migration of a cell